mharen/mharen.github.io/blog/2011/2011-11-i-vote-to-close-this-meeting.md

 Maybe votes only activate something if two people vote...not sure.
 (It's really just like voting to close questions on Stack Overflow.)
 I want to be able, with one or two taps, notify the group that things need to move on for some canned reason.

-Reasons are simple things like:<br />
+Reasons are simple things like:

-- off topic<br />
+- off topic

-- not relevant to the group (i.e. you two go figure it out later and report back)<br />
+- not relevant to the group (i.e. you two go figure it out later and report back)

-- conclusion needed (i.e. what's the action item from this thread of discussion)<br />
+- conclusion needed (i.e. what's the action item from this thread of discussion)

 - other voices needed (i.e. share the podium, pal)

 Does this exist?
 Thoughts?

-(Apologies for any formatting issues or typos...I'm posting this from my phone.)<br />
+(Apologies for any formatting issues or typos...I'm posting this from my phone.)

 ---